bosonprotocol/reference-frontend/README.md

 ### Prerequisites

 For local development of the reference-frontend, your development machine will need a few tools installed.
-These will allow you run the ruby scripts (ran as `./go [args]`) to build and test the project.
+These will allow you to run the ruby scripts (executed as `./go [args]`) to build and test the project.

 At a minimum, you'll need:
 * Node (12.20)